HomeDing/homeding.github.io/elements/map.md

 title: Map Element
 id: nn
 tags: ["Element", "WIP"]
+excerpt: >
+  The MapElement creates actions based on an in-bound value and range definitions.
 ---

 # {{title}}

 :::excerpt default
-The MapElement uses incoming values to create a new value specified by a set of range rules.
+{{excerpt}}
 :::

-The values given by Sensors o other Input elements are often not directly usable for feeding them into actions.
-Often the value itself needs to be at justed and sometimes different actions need to be sent.
+The values given by sensors or other input elements are often not directly usable for feeding them into actions.
+The value itself needs to be classified and sometimes different actions need to be sent.

 Examples are:
-* Classifying sensor values into `low`, `regular` and `high`
+* Classifying sensor values into `low`, `regular` and `high`.
-* Creating different actions based on the incoming value
+* Creating different actions based on the incoming value.

 The map Element provides the list of rules that apply when the inbound value is in the specified range of the map rule.